tedsalmon/BlueBus/README.md

 # Bluebus
-This project covers the hardware and firmware of an interface that connects I-Bus enabled vehicles with an A2DP interface
+This project aims to create Bluetooth interface for vehicles equipped with the IBus.

 # Features
 * Firmware upgradable